CodyTolene/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/Known Issues/List of common Faults.md

 it may slow down or struggle to process big tasks, Especially with long uptimes.
-This is usually fixed just by regularly rebooting the device, Most of our apps now include a mini reboot both at opening nd closing to help ensure this issue isnt persistent.
+This is usually fixed just by regularly rebooting the device, Most of our apps now include a mini reboot both at opening nd closing to help ensure this issue isn't persistent.

-## Battery Indicator Innacurate
+## Battery Indicator Inaccurate

 This is less of a bug and moe just a limitation of how the circuit gauges the battery level.
 Currently there is no fix and its just a quirk we have to live